Baker-Street-Network/.github/profile/README.md

 | [bi-plaid-integration](https://github.com/Baker-Street-Network/bi-plaid-integration)         | 18.0       | A Plaid integration for Odoo Community                                   |

 To install one of these modules, use the following command:
-`git submodule add "https://github.com/Baker-Street-Network/telerik-reporting-module" .\addons\telerik-reporting-module`
+`git submodule add "https://github.com/Baker-Street-Network/telerik-reporting-module" .\addons\telerik-reporting

 A note on the `muk-web-theme` and the `base-accounting-kit`.
 Both of these have sub-folders, so you may want to check these out in their own addons folders, then include this in the Dockerfile's run command manually.